learn-co-students/react-using-callbacks-to-pass-information-lab-dumbo-web-091619/README.md

 the selected color based on user input.
 To do this, we will have the parent component, `Matrix`, keep track of the current selected color.

-Because passing information between children components is taboo in React, (i.e. passing information between `ColorSelector` and a `Cell`), we need to make sure that the following is implemented:
+Because passing information between sibling components is taboo in React, (i.e. passing information between `ColorSelector` and a `Cell`), we need to make sure that the following is implemented: